zach-c-d/zachdonsky.xyz/src/pages/projects/waxcontainer/index.md

 <article role="article">

 A few days ago we printed it up at [Hacklab.to](Hacklab.to).
 We're going to try and make a mold out of the model, and then try to cast a first silicone prototype in it.
+(Jan 13 2019)

 </article>